 Our children's first pumpkins from the farm.

 Fast forward a few years and commodity prices were rising.
 Sounds good, doesn’t it?
 Farmers should be getting paid more for their crops.
 Well, as a small operator (around 700 acres), we were not large enough to bulk buy our inputs – seed, fertilizer, herbicide.
 So as the commodity prices rose, so did all of our input costs.
 And it was at that point that we decided to make a change and pursue direct marketing of our farm products; first the beef we had been selling to neighbors locally then we added pork, chicken, and turkey all raised on pasture and fed non-GMO grains.
 Our family takes pride in the quality of meat and other products we raise on the farm and provide to you and your family.
+Try some today!

 In the summer of 2009, we decide to take our three children to a corn maze.
 After that visit the ideas started swirling and plans for our very own corn maze started to form.
 2010 was the year we held our first corn maze and pick-your-own pumpkin patch.
 Each year since we have held a themed corn maze and fall farm adventure.
 If you visit us in the fall, you will see our children and many family members working to provide a fun time for your family.